iamkhush/iamkhush.github.io/content/posts/postgres-understanding-the-wire-protocol.md

     - For response of *Execute* step, `CommandComplete` response is sent.
     - For response of *Sync* step, `ReadyForQuery` response is sent.
     - Important to note that it cannot parse multiple SQL statements, unlike Simple Query protocol.
-    -
-- It would be interesting to know what happens on server side when query is to be evaluated.
--

 ### Termination Phase
 - Normally initiated by client